 Turtles are found growing epiphytically in the wild so they can make superb terrarium plants.
 Epiphytes are plants that grow on the surface of other plants and get their nutrients from the air, rain and debris.

-Right now (I'm writing this mid-Summer and yesterday was over 90% humidity here), mature turtles can hang out in normal indoor plant conditions and be sweet.
+In summer, mature turtles can hang out in normal indoor plant conditions in most spots in NZ.
 I find my more mature chaps don't grow as fast, but still seem happy enough without any special bits and bobs.
-In winter though I'm going back to a heat pad with a grow light and my mini humidifier.
-I want mine to thrive not just survive.
+I do keep a humidifier on hand just in case humidity drops below 60% (I have a cordless H2O humidifier and mini hygrometer).
+In winter I go back to a heat pad with humidifier.

 Grow Pod settings for String of Turtles

 I added this section in after I'd written this guide because so many people have asked me this exact question - since I do sell those pods - and I see it come up so often on groups and forums.